 Medical marijuana users in Oklahoma can grow up to six mature plants (flowering).
 They can also possess up to six seedlings (vegetative).
 Currently, there are no other requirements as to how and where the marijuana is grown.

-Growing marijuana in Oklahoma without a medical recommendation, on the other hand, is considered a felony.
+Growing marijuana in Oklahoma without a medical recommendation, on the other hand, is a felony.
 If you decide to go this route, you definitely do not want to get caught as prison time starts at 20 years.
-Cultivation of any amount is considered illegal.
-However, you could face a potentially lesser charge if you grow on your own land.
+However, you could face a potentially lesser charge if you grow small amounts on your own land.
 For more on stealth growing, download and read the Marijuana Grow Bible.

 View other states